 - Technical analysts rarely capitalize on big moves.
 There is so much noise in indicators, everyone giving either buy or sell signal all the time.
 In fundamental investing, you buy once and sit tight.
 It lets the large gains come to you.
 I feel safe to say that an investor nibbles in technical analysis whereas she grabs a big bite in fundamental analysis.

-- In technical investing you need to get most of your decision right (>50%) before you make some money.
-Significant money is required to cover cost of live data feed, brokerages and losses of wrong trades.
+- In technical investing, you need to get most of your decision right (>50%) before you make some money.
+Significant money is required to cover the cost of live data feed, brokerages and losses of wrong trades.
 In fundamental investing even 10 stocks chosen well over one’s lifetime can make one millionaire.
 Warren Buffett is a live example.
 He found Coca Cola, Gillette, Wells Fargo, Washington Post and stayed invested with them.

-- Technical analysis is more time consuming.
+- Technical analysis is more time-consuming.
 An investor has to continuously keep updating the charts and analyzing new patterns, which keep on appearing, whereas in fundamental analysis, once a quarter reviews seem sufficient.

 I believe that fundamental analysis is ideally suited for any investor who has a daytime job and wants to generate wealth by investing in stock markets.
 I have tested both the waters and I do not think that I would ever want to turn back to technical investing.